eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 Which Platform Is Better for Long-Term Investors?

-Coinbase supports staking for Ethereum and other proof-of-stake coins. eToro offers up to 4.3% interest on uninvested balances for Club members.
+Coinbase supports staking for Ethereum and other proof-of-stake coins, and offers a GBP Savings account at 3.50% AER — a useful option for UK investors holding idle balances. eToro offers up to 4.3% interest on uninvested balances for Club members.
 While Coinbase focuses on crypto yield, eToro provides passive income on cash, making both suitable for different types of long-term investors.

 How do the platforms handle custody and asset ownership?